Hollingbourne is a small, delightful, friendly, village school nestled in the North Downs. It boasts 100 lovely children aged 4 to 11 years.

 Mrs Helen Bradley-Wyatt

-At Hollingbourne Primary School we have lots of equipment to play with including, football goals, basketball hoops and monkey bars.
+At Hollingbourne Primary School we have lots of equipment to play with including: football goals, basketball hoops and monkey bars as well as a large wooden climbing frame.
 There are lots of things for us to do at break and lunch time.
 We have a large field and a forest area which allows us lots of freedom to build our own camps with the fallen wood and logs around the school.
 We also have a campfire where we have treats such as hot chocolate and marshmallows.
-We have been taught to how to whittle wood and how to make and handle a campfire.
+We are taught how to use lots of equipment including hammers, nails, saws, drills, large clamps and knives to whittle wood.
+We also learn how to manage a campfire.

-We are fortunate to have a large hall which we use for lots of different things, such as assemblies, lunch, indoor PE, concerts and nativities.
+We are fortunate to have a large hall which we use for lots of different activities, such as assemblies, lunch, indoor PE, concerts and performances.

 We have good learning resources and large classrooms with display areas that show our best pieces of work for everybody to enjoy.

 We treat one another like family and warmly welcome newcomers to our school.
-We believe that we should be respectful to one another and always treat others as we would like to be treated.
+We believe that we should be respectful to one another and always treat others as we would like to be treated ourselves.

-Our school values are resilience, acceptance, aspiration, honesty, collaboration and respect; which we feel are constantly shown by all pupils and teachers every day.
+Our school values are: resilience, acceptance, aspiration, honesty, collaboration and respect; which we feel are constantly shown by all pupils and staff in school every day.

 Our school helps us to become more mature and take responsibility especially when we get to Year 6 as we are encouraged to set a good example for the younger children in the school.
 We are also given extra responsibilities such as monitor jobs, for example, being in charge of computers and ipads.
 In Year 6, we also get the opportunity to become VIPs, which stands for Values champion, Inspired learner and Problem solvers.
-Even the youngest children in the school are encouraged to take responsibility for animals as they have their own class guinea pigs.
+Even the youngest children in the school are encouraged to take responsibility.

 Our teachers are very friendly, kind and understanding and always willing to listen to our ideas and thoughts.
 They make our learning fun and easy to understand, showing us how to work things out.
-Our Headteacher is Mrs Bradley-Wyatt and our Deputy Head is Mrs Allen-Harding (Oak Class teacher too).
+Our Headteacher is Mrs Bradley-Wyatt and our Deputy Head is Mrs Allen-Harding (Year 5/6 teacher too).

 From the Eyhorne and Culpeper House Captains.